 2. What do mortgage lenders care about?

 Lenders look at credit scores but they also look at the actual credit report and your debt-to-income ratio.
 This helps them evaluate your payment habits and overall financial health.
 A good credit score usually equates to a better rate, so keep making regular payments on your existing lines of credit (don’t close them) and resist the urge to open any new ones.
 Now is not the time to buy a new car or take out new credit cards.
 In terms of your rate, you may be able to negotiate lender credits, also known as discount points, which essentially means you can pay an upfront fee to lower your interest rate.
 Finally, the lender will want to see a steady income history and will want to verify your income sources.

 3. Do I have enough money to even buy a home?

 You’ll want to ensure you have enough money for your down payment.
 For conventional loans, you may need as much as 20 percent of the purchase price of the home to avoid Private Mortgage Insurance (PMI).
 However, there are many home loan programs where down payments may be as low as 3 percent.
+Find out more in this article about loans that don’t require 20 percent down.
 The key is to start saving early.
 You can setup a specific savings account for your down payment and make regular deposits to it (note: keep this separate from your emergency fund).
 Setting a savings goal to achieve your dream of homeownership is smart money management.
 And again, if you’re a qualified first-time homebuyer, you may be eligible for certain loan programs with down payment amounts or state-based programs that offer down payment assistance.

 4. What kind of mortgage loan should I get?